-A new lawsuit accuses San Diego's police department of not doing enough to prevent misconduct cases like that of disgraced former cop Anthony Arevalos.
+A lawsuit filed in Feb.
+2012 accuses San Diego's police department of not doing enough to prevent misconduct cases like that of disgraced former cop Anthony Arevalos.

 The lawsuit names San Diego Police Department Chief William Lansdowne as a defendant, and claims that by disbanding the departments "anti-corruption unit" in 2003, he gave a "virtual green light" to officers that misconduct would not be punished.